 Get the weekly summary of crypto market analysis, news, and forecasts!
-This Week’s Summary The Crypto Market ends the week at a total market capitalization of $925 billion.
-Bitcoin has increased by nearly 1% this week.
-Ethereum lost almost 2% over the past seven days.
-XRP is down by nearly 8% this past week.
-Almost all altcoins are trading in the red, with few exceptions.
-The DeFi sector maintained the total value protocols (TVL) at around $27 billion.
-Crypto Trends…
+This Week’s Summary The Crypto Market ends the week at a total market capitalization of $842 billion.
+Bitcoin is trading at around the same value as last week, $16,500.
+Ethereum gained more than 3% over the past seven days.
+XRP increased by nearly 8% this past week.
+Almost all altcoins and Metaverse projects are trading in the green.
+The DeFi sector decreased the total value protocols (TVL) to around…

 MyCointainer is a masternode & staking solution, designed especially for newcomers to enable easy access to the crypto world.
 MyCointainer is regulated by FUI to provide services of exchanging virtual currency against Fiat and wallet management.